 The Chinese government’s call for a new, people-focused approach to urbanization provides an opportunity to address these challenges.
 Urbanization can be a force for equality: if rural residents are able to unlock the value in their land and homes, if rural migrants to cities are given equal access to education and social welfare with their urban-born neighbors, if rural youth who grow up in cities are embraced as future urban citizens—and if migrants’ contributions to economic development are recognized and rewarded, and migrant men and women have a voice in shaping policies that affect their own livelihoods.

 China and the world

 We support US-China and China-global exchanges that enhance mutual understanding and promote shared goals.
-We also support research and programs related to China’s expanding role in building responsible global investment, philanthropy, and governance systems.
+We also support research and programs related to China’s expanding role in building philanthropy and governance systems.